Axlefublr/main/Notes/Change notes.md

-s in runner lets you skip the amount of seconds you put in
+Using StrReplace instead of RegexReplace for quotes and asterisk space

+' * ' => ', ' now is back to being '* ' => ''

+Now if you scroll in the top right corner, you will scroll sideways (with XButton2)

-Added hotkeys to scroll in all directions
+Added hotkeys for fl studio to scroll sideways, mouse doesn't work

-GetSelectionLength for snippets now uses Infos()